You’ve probably dreamed of the day when you finally send in your last mortgage check and own your home free and clear.

 Paying a little extra every month on your home loan is a way to make that dream a reality faster than you thought, and with today’s historically low savings rates, it could make more sense than ever.

-Rather than letting money languish in a CD, money market or savings account that pays practically nothing, many homeowners might be better served by paying down their mortgage.
+Rather than letting money languish in a CD, money market or savings account that pays practically nothing, many homeowners might be better served by paying extra on their mortgage.

 Doing so can save tens of thousands of dollars in interest and shave years off your loan.
 Our accelerated mortgage payoff calculator can help you figure out how quickly you can pay off your loan and how much you’ll save.